ADT Medical Alert: Costs, Systems, and Plans

 Medical Alert Plus System

 For an additional $11 per month, users can add automatic fall detection.
-This potentially lifesaving feature automatically contacts the monitoring center without a button press (a standard industry cost of about $10 per month).
-Other features include multiple pendant options and an optional Waterproof Wall Mount Button at no extra cost.
-Similar to the Basic System, its wearable help buttons are waterproof, and additional wristbands or pendants can be purchased for $14.99 each.
-The system itself costs $39.99 per month, plus a $99 activation fee.
+This potentially lifesaving feature automatically contacts the monitoring center without a button press.
+Other features include additional help buttons for $14.99 (one-time) followed by monthly $3 fees, and an optional Waterproof Wall Mount Button ($2.99 per month).

 On-The-Go Medical Alert System